austinsonger/Policy-Portal/policy-management.md

 If sequencing numbers are included in the policy headings:

-* Policy may be referenced by its statement number, such as `§2.1(a)`, in internal/external communications as well as in other `Placeholder`  policies or technical/business documentation for cross reference.
+* Policy may be referenced by its statement number, such as `§2.1(a)`, in internal/external communications as well as in other `<Company Placeholder>`  policies or technical/business documentation for cross reference.
 * As such, to maintain cross referencing integrity, starting from version `2017.2`, all numbering shall remain intact for policy documents and statements.
 * When updating, avoid reordering and renumbering of policy documents and statements.
 For example:
   * Append at the end of the list by adding new statement(s) as needed instead of inserting.